| Frequently Asked Questions and HELP--------------------------------------------------------------------------------

 were merely ending their day.
 It is now a Ceremonial

-Parade performed on special occasions.
+Parade performed on special occasions.--------------------------------------------------------------------------------

+Why is the poppy significant?
 Long known as the corn poppy because it flourishes

 as a weed in grain fields, the Flanders poppy as it